nickvorobiov/nickvorobiov.com/index.md

 # Education

-Master of Commercial logistics '2005, St. Petersburg State University of Economics and Finance, Faculty of Commerce and Marketing
+Master of Commercial logistics '2005, St. Petersburg State University of Economics and Finance, Russia, Faculty of Commerce and Marketing

-1 year study '2000 in Technische Universität München, Financial and business mathematics
+1 year study '2000 in Technical University of Munich, Germany, Financial and business mathematics

-Master of Neuro-Linguistic Programming '2004, Moscow NLP Centre
+Master of Neuro-Linguistic Programming '2004, Moscow NLP Centre, Russia

 ## Languages